 If you’re reading this, you’ve successfully completed your crawl website.
 Your current website is streamlined for customers, focuses on your core business offerings, tracks user interactions, and is firing on all pistons.
-Congratulations, you’re now ready for the walk phase in crawl, walk, and run (CWR)!
+Congratulations, you’re now ready for the walk phase of crawl, walk, and run (CWR) web design!

 The walk phase of website development is about improving and expanding upon what’s already there.
 Your goal is to increase and optimize your presence throughout the internet.
 As part of our CWR series, we’ve identified key criteria to consider when transitioning from your crawl site to your walk website.